chaocodes/playlist-manager-django/README.md

 ---
 1. Install required dependencies (in vritualenv) `pip install -r requirements.txt`
 2. Run `python manage.py migrate` to migrate all models
-3. Create local.py in the root directory of the project with the following settings
+3. Create local.py in the 'manager' directory of the project with the following settings

 ``` python
 import os